 On November 4, 2014, voters in the City of Claremont ("Claremont" or "the City") approved a measure authorizing the issuance of \$135 million in water revenue bonds by the City to finance the acquisition of the Claremont water system.
 On December 9, 2014, the City filed an eminent domain lawsuit against GSWC.
 GSWC has the ability to legally challenge the government's right to take its property.
 GSWC does not believe the seizure is necessary and intends to vigorously defend against the potential condemnation.
-In January 2015, GSWC filed a motion on the grounds that Claremont failed to follow proper procedures when it filed its eminent domain lawsuit, among other things.
-On April 30, 2015, the Los Angeles Superior Court granted GSWC's motion.
-The City has the right to file an amended complaint.
+In June 2015, the City amended and refiled its eminent domain lawsuit against GSWC.
 At this time, management cannot predict the outcome of the eminent domain proceeding.
-The Claremont water system has a net book value of approximately \$47.4 million.
+The Claremont water system has a net book value of approximately \$49.8 million.
 GSWC serves approximately 11,000 customers in Claremont.